geomesa/geomesa.github.io/documentation/test/_sources/tutorials/geomesa-tubeselect.txt

 Prerequisites
 -------------

-You should work through the `GeoMesa Deployment tutorial </geomesa-deployment/>`__ first, completing the tasks relevant to Accumulo.
+Make sure that you've worked through the steps described in the :doc:`../user/installation_and_configuration` section of the GeoMesa User Manual, particularly the tasks relevant to Accumulo.
 Afterwards, it may be necessary to change the versions of Accumulo and Hadoop that the tutorial uses.
 After completing the deployment tutorial, you should have:

 -  an instance of Accumulo |accumulo_version| running on Hadoop 2.2,